 Discover what makes an effective picture book for children and practice making your own, with our six-day summer school at Cambridge School of Art.

 Whatever your level of drawing experience, our Summer School will allow you to explore characterisation, pacing, pagination, the interplay of text and image, composition and design.
-You’ll produce your own dummy picture book under the guidance of our tutors in a friendly, relaxed and supportive environment.
+You will produce your own dummy picture book under the guidance of our tutors using online video technology.

-Our studio sessions are run on a one-to-one tutorial basis by experienced tutors from our MA Children's Book Illustration, so students from all backgrounds and experiences are welcome.
+Our sessions are run on a one-to-one tutorial basis by experienced tutors from our MA Children's Book Illustration, and students from all backgrounds and experiences are welcome.

-Alongside the practical, studio based work, you’ll attend a series of lectures by leading internationally published illustrators, which will run throughout the week.
+Alongside the practical work, you’ll attend a series of online lectures by leading internationally published illustrators, which will run throughout the week.

 David Barrow is a children's book author and illustrator and a graduate of the MA Children’s Book Illustration at Anglia Ruskin, Cambridge School of Art.
 Whilst on the course, David created his first picture book, Have You Seen Elephant?
 He won the Sebastian Walker Award for New Talent in Children’s Book illustration at his degree show and was shortlisted for the Waterstones Children’s Book Prize.
 Since then he has produced several Picture Books for numerous publishers, including the Kate Greenaway nominated Troll Stroll, Fergus Barnaby Goes On Holiday and My Mum Always Looks After Me So Much by Sean Taylor.
 He is currently in the process of working on his next books.